stoerr/CoDeveloperGPTengine/src/site/markdown/commandline.md

 # Command line and configuration

-I assume you have [installed](install.md) the program and created a script `developersToolbenchPlugin` in your path that starts it.
+I assume you have [installed](install.md) the program and created a script `codeveloperengine` in your path that starts it.
 With argument -h or --help you get a short help message with the options available.

 ```